Subscribe to our newsletter for FREE pet updates

 One question many functional veterinarians have about this study is how much better would test results have been if the carbohydrate content of the diet was reduced.
 It’s well established that achieving the metabolic state of nutritional ketosis (low blood sugar, elevated ketones) has proven very successful in managing epilepsy in pets, and in fact, it’s the standard of care for human pediatric epilepsy.8

 MCT’s added to the Standard American Dog Diet (the SADD diet) shows some additional seizure control, as this study demonstrates, but how much more improvement would have been achieved if MCTs were added to anti-inflammatory, low carb diets?
-I’m certain the results would have been even more impressive.
+The results would have been even more impressive.

 A low carb, higher fat diet resonates with your dog’s evolutionary biology, and in addition, other symptoms may also improve on a ketogenic diet, including a reduction in inflammatory disease.
 By keeping net carbs low, the body’s level of insulin is reset to a much healthier, lower level, which reduces metabolic stress on every cell in the body.